vamsi/python-quickstart/functions.rst

 Functions
 =========

-A Function

 Function is small unit of computation which may take arguments and may return values.
 Function body should be **indented** like if statement.
 Python has lot of builtin functions.

+The keyword def introduces a function definition.
+It must be followed by the function name and the parenthesized list of formal parameters.
+The statements that form the body of the function start at the next line, and must be indented.

 We use def keyword to define a function.
 General syntax is like